kaijagahm/howToQueryTutorialYGDP/README.md

 2. Install RStudio.
 To download RStudio: Go to [this page](https://rstudio.com/products/rstudio/download/) and click the "download" button for the free version of RStudio.

-3. Download the contents of this repository using the green "Clone or Download" button.
+3. Download the contents of this repository using the green download button.

 4. Navigate to the folder you just downloaded and double-click to open "howToQueryTutorial.Rproj".
 This will open a new session of RStudio.